-WHAT MADE MOSES THE GREATEST JEWISH PROPHET?
+WHAT MADE MOSES THE EATEST JEWISH PROPHET?

-- Maimonides calls Moses "the father of all the prophets" (Moshe Rabbenu) in his 13 Principles of Faith. - God chose Moses to free the Hebrews out of Egypt - Moses was given God's power to perform miracles: 10 plagues, parting of the Red Sea, gave the Hebrews water and manna in the desert. - Moses was given the Commandments by God, which are the basis of Jewish religion - Moses spoke with God "face to face...as a man speaks with his friend".
-Moses' intimacy with God was unique. - Moses led the Jewish people to the Promised Land, fulfilling the promises made by God to Abraham.
+aimonides calls Moses "the father of he prophets" (Moshe Rabbenu) in 13 Principles of Faith.

+d chose Moses to free the Hebrews of Egypt

+oses was given God's power to

+form miracles: 10 plagues, parting of Red Sea, gave the Hebrews water manna in the desert.

+oses was given the Commandments God, which are the basis of Jewish gion oses spoke with God "face to

+...as a man speaks with his friend". ses' intimacy with God was unique. oses led the Jewish people to the mised Land, fulfilling the promises made by God to Abraham.
-special pointer stick called a yad to follow the words.
-The Torah is so special that people are not allowed to touch it.
-When people read from the Torah, they use words.

-Passover
+The Ten Plagues

-Sukkot - Jewish Harvest Festival

-What is the festival about?

-Sukkot (also known as Feast of Tabernacles) is a Jewish festival.
+Sukkot - Jewish Harvest Festival What is the festival about?
+How it is celebrated: Sukkot (also known as Feast of Tabernacles) is a Jewish festival.
 In this event, people celebrate the gathering of the crops, and remember the time in the past when small shelters were made by the Jews when they were in the wilderness and had no homes.

-How it is celebrated:

 The original harvest theme of the festival is underlined by the four symbols: 1.
 The 'fruit of the goodly tree' ('etrog') which is citrus and looks rather like a lemon.
 2. The branch of the date palm ('lulav').
 3. A bough of a leafy tree, with twigs of myrtle ('hadas').
 4. Sprigs of willow ('aravah').
 These four 'species' are brought to the synagogue and bound together.
 Worshippers then walk around the building carrying and waving them.
 This shows that God rules over all and that God's goodness is everywhere.
 This action is repeated when they go in the sukkah and at all synagogue services during the festival.